-Version Date Description June 23, 2020 Revised curriculum issued August 21, 2020 Glossary and key concepts added January 18, 2021 Minor edits and corrections throughout
+Version Date Description June 23, 2020 Revised curriculum released August 21, 2020 Glossary and key concepts added January 18, 2021 Minor corrections and edits to existing content

 Program Planning and Assessment and Evaluation Content

 Last updated: June 2020

 This content is part of official issued curriculum providing the most up-to-date information (i.e., front matter).
 This content is applicable to all curriculum documents, Grades 1 to 12.
 Educators must consider this information to guide the implementation of curriculum and in creating the environment in which it is taught.